Santa Strawberries are one of the cutest holiday treats you can make. And they’re just as easy as they are festive.

-The blend between the icing or whipped cream and the tart strawberry is a flavor combination that pretty much everyone likes and they are a super easy thing to make for a party or get together.
+The blend between the icing or whipped cream and the tart strawberry is a flavor combination that everyone like.
+They are also a super easy thing to make for a party or get together.

 What To Stuff The Strawberry Santas With